-Claude M. Steele is the new Executive Vice Chancellor and Provost at UC Berkeley as of March 31, 2014.
+Claude M. Steele began his tenure as the Executive Vice Chancellor and Provost at UC Berkeley on March 31, 2014.
 Reporting to and working in close partnership with the Chancellor, the EVCP plays a critical role in developing and implementing UC Berkeley's vision and priorities and is the Chancellor's leading senior executive responsible for their execution and implementation.

 As the chief academic officer of the Berkeley campus, the EVCP has leadership responsibility for the planning, development, implementation, assessment and improvement of all academic programs, policies and supporting infrastructure.

-In addition to serving as executive vice chancellor and provost, Steele will have an appointment as Professor in the Department of Psychology and the Graduate School of Education.
+In addition to serving as executive vice chancellor and provost, Steele has an appointment as Professor in the Department of Psychology and the Graduate School of Education.

 Claude M. Steele served as the I. James Quillen Dean for the School of Education at Stanford University from 2011 - 2014.
 As dean he led the school toward a deeper engagement in public education, including the renewal and expansion of a partnership between the school and the San Francisco Unified School District.